ankitaanand28/DA353_Internet_of_Things_Course_Project/README.md

 npm start
 ```

-To automatically extract the latest data entry from the MongoDB server run this file on a separate terminal , ensure you have access to the MongoDB database.
+To automatically extract the latest data entry from the MongoDB server and fill that onto website that keeps updating itself in every 15 seconds, run this file on a separate terminal , ensure you have access to the MongoDB database.

    ```bash
    cd crop-prediction/server